SnowyMouse/fancy-mouse-boot-rom/README.md

   what I can actually do.

 - The [Xemu] project: Extremely helpful so I can debug this with GDB.

+- The [Xbox Dev Wiki]: Helpful for knowing what the rev1 MCPX does.

 [Deconstructing the Xbox Boot ROM]: https://mborgerson.com/deconstructing-the-xbox-boot-rom/
 [Xemu]: https://xemu.app/